dainank/stellar-strike/docs/5_Demo.md

 - `gamepad` - stores input from game controller
 - `d_x` - x velocity of 'ball'
 - `d_y` - y velocity of 'ball'

+# Sprite Data (OAM)
+> Sprite Object Attribute Memory (OAM) Table

+- X/Y coordinates
+- attributes of 64 8x8 sprites
+    - color
+    - pattern

+These values can be changed whenever, however the NMI ROutine takes care of copying them to PPU and then seeing visual changes.